Advanced Orthopaedic Care for Joint Pain & Sports Injuries

 Quebec Masters Record Holder (45–49, 50m Backstroke)

 “When I first saw Dr. Coughlin, I was struggling with a complex tear in my right meniscus, a focal oblique tear in my left, and mild degenerative issues in both knees.
 The pain was constant and made training nearly impossible.
-After PRP and SynVis injections in both knees, the difference was incredible…within weeks, I was moving pain-free and off painkillers.

 Just a few months later, I won gold at the World Aquatic Championships in Singapore and broke a 16-year-old Quebec Masters record.
 I can say with complete confidence that wouldn’t have been possible without Dr. Coughlin’s care.

 Beyond his expertise, he’s one of those rare doctors you hope all doctors are: compassionate, clear, and genuinely invested in his patients’ recovery.
-Thanks to him, I got my mobility, and my performance, back.”

 We integrate the latest advancements in orthopedics and sports medicine to deliver the best possible outcomes for our patients.